Sake: Taste and flavor

+Reading the label

 The label on a bottle of sake gives a rough indication of its taste.
 Terms found on the label may include (日本酒度, nihonshu-do), (酸度, san-do), and (アミノ酸度, aminosan-do).

 (日本酒度, Nihonshu-do) or Sake Meter Value (SMV) is calculated from the specific gravity of the sake and indicates the sugar and alcohol content of the sake on an arbitrary scale.
 Typical values are between −3 (sweet) and +10 (dry), equivalent to specific gravities ranging between 1.007 and 0.998, though the maximum range of can go much beyond that.
 The must be considered together with to determine the overall perception of dryness-sweetness, richness-lightness characteristics of a sake (for example, a higher level of acidity can make a sweet sake taste drier than it actually is).

 (酸度, San-do) indicates the concentration of acid, which is determined by titration with sodium hydroxide solution.
 This number equals the milliliters of titrant required to neutralize the acid in 10 mL of sake.

 (アミノ酸度, Aminosan-do) indicates a taste of umami or savoriness.
 As the proportion of amino acids rises, the sake tastes more savory.
 This number is determined by titration of the sake with a mixture of sodium hydroxide solution and formaldehyde and is equal to the milliliters of titrant required to neutralize the amino acids in 10 mL of sake.

 Sake can have many flavor notes, such as fruits, flowers, herbs, and spices.
 Many types of sake have notes of apple from ethyl caproate and banana from isoamyl acetate, particularly (吟醸酒, ginjō-shu).
 In addition to apples and bananas, other fruits mentioned as flavor notes for fruity sake, especially ginjō-shu, include melons, grapes, peaches, pineapples, citrus, etc.